 In-Office Invisalign VS at Home Clear Aligners

 Dentist and Orthodontists have a new frontier in cosmetic and aesthetic dentistry.
 This frontier presents challenges in both competition with emerging dental technologies and properly educating the public about Orthodontics.
+Even more so, the difference between In-Office Invisalign VS at-Home Clear Aligners.

 While at-home clear aligners may seem like a great idea and may even be successful to a degree.
 Especially during the earlier stages of the process and if your alignments are minimal.